 Prior to the pandemic our "Every day counts" approach to managing empty homes had delivered good performance in this area.
 This has been adversely affected by the lockdown and period when letting properties was restricted.
+We have developed a comprehensive action plan to drive recovery and improvements in this area during 2022/23.

-Taking actions to address this will be a key focus during 2021/22.
+Taking actions to address this will be a key focus during 2022/23.

-Performance indicator 2019/20 2020/21 Trend Comparison Average time to re-let properties 27 days 56 days + Rent loss due to voids expressed as a percentage of the total amount of rent due 0.85% 1.2% + Rent collected as a percentage of total rent due 98.1% 98.9% Gross rent arrears as a percentage of total rent due 10.08% 10.35% +
+Performance indicator 2020/21 2021/22 Trend Comparison Average time to re-let properties 56 days 46 days 1 Rent loss due to voids expressed as a percentage of the total amount of rent due 1.2% 1.29% - Rent collected as a percentage of total rent due 98.9% 98.4% • Gross rent arrears as a percentage of total rent due 10.35% 9.24%

-What are we doing in 2021/22
+What are we doing in 2022/23:

-· We will continue to review ways to improve rent collection
+- We will continue to review ways to improve rent collection - We will implement our action plan to improve our management of empty homes